--open <name> : the directory name to load as a Glade library.
-It must have been created by a previous Save Lib command.
-If the -open option is used, then options -libName, -tech, -gds, -oasis, -lef, -def, -dxf should not be used.
+-library <name> : a Glade library to open.
+If it does not already exist, it will be created.
+If the -library option is used, then options -libName, -tech, -gds, -oasis, -lef, -def, -dxf should not be used.

--libName <name> : the library name to import GDS2 or LEF/DEF into.
+-libName <name> : a library name to import GDS2 or LEF/DEF into.
 If not specified, the library name will be 'default'.